openstack-kr/openinfra-kr-homepage/content/about/user-experience.md

 ## What is Web Design?

 User experience is about how a user interacts with, and experiences, a particular product, system or service.
 As a UX designer, you should consider the Why, What and How of product use.

+The Why involves the users’ motivations for adopting a product, whether they relate to a task they wish to perform with it or to values and views which users associate with the ownership and use of the product.

 {{< framework/figure src="/images/photos/content/content-1.webp" title="Steve Francia"  caption="Designing in Figma" alt="Photo of designing a website in Figma" link="https://figma.com" target="_blank">}}